very-good-science/our-handbook/_sources/guide/how-to-use-overview.md

 ## 2\.
 Edit the book with your team
 * Clone the forked repo locally
-* Set up an away day, a hack day, or a series of team meetings where you edit the book together - detailed suggestions and guidance for [what/how to edit](../../resources/contributing-fork) and [how to prepare for and run the sessions](editing-together.md)!
+* Set up an away day, a hack day, or a series of team meetings where you edit the book together - see our suggestions and guidance for [what/how to edit](../../resources/contributing-fork) and [how to prepare for and run the sessions](editing-together.md)!
 <!-- TODO: Make a guide to handbook hack days: preparations for organisers, instructions for members, etc, i.e. install VS code, add jupyterbook plugin, etc - and link here  see our [guide to handbook hack days](hack-day.md)-->

 ## 3\.
 Make your handbook available online